cosmicexplorer/CytoTools/README.md

     - starting pop is called "live leukocytes"
     - on all protein markers
         - not numeric ones
+        - run this on *markers shared between all pops*
+            - and maybe fix some small inconsistencies in column naming
 - install and run pairwise emd on all visne plots (this is an R script)
     - this will produce a csv
     - heatmap created from csv (heatmap creation is also an R script)